Planner

 Plan review works like code review, but it happens before the code exists.

-A plan can be revised after feedback.
-Each revision is saved as a version, and a version picker lets reviewers move between them to see what changed between iterations.
-This makes it possible to track how a plan evolved in response to comments, rather than only seeing the latest state.
+A plan can be revised after feedback, and each revision is saved as a version.
+A version picker moves between versions to show what changed between iterations, so reviewers can follow how a plan evolved in response to comments rather than only seeing its latest state.

-This gate means implementation only begins once a reviewer has signed off on the approach, not just the eventual code.
+A plan must be explicitly approved before implementation starts.
+Approving it allows implementation to proceed, and requesting changes sends the plan back with comments attached to the relevant sections.
+This gate means implementation only begins once a reviewer has signed off on the approach, not just on the eventual code.